EndlessSkyCommunity/endless-sky/docs/rfcs/plugin_index.md

 Now let's say `@HelpfulContributor` releases a new version `v2.0`.
 They do so by pushing a new tag to their git repository.

-The Plugin Index's CI will periodically run the autoupdate script over all index file.
+The Plugin Index's CI will periodically run the autoupdate script over all Manifest.
 In this case, the script will check `homepage` (because `update_url` wasn't specified) for a new tag.
 Once found, it replaces the `$version` in our update keys with the name of the tag (`v2.0`).
 The Plugin's `url` and `iconUrl` are subsequently ovewritten with the resulting strings.

-Thus, the index file would now look like this:
+Thus, the Manifest would now look like this:
 ```yaml
 - name: My Awesome Plugin!
 - authors: HelpfulContributor